AI Screenr

 Define the pre-screen scope

-Knockouts (experience, authorization, salary, language) + 3–5 role-fit questions.
-Nothing that belongs in the panel loop — no algorithm depth, no live system design, no culture-fit probing.
+Disqualification criteria (experience, work authorization, salary, language) plus 3 to 5 role-fit questions.
+Nothing that belongs in the panel round — no algorithm depth, no live system design, no cultural fit.
 Speed matters at this stage.

 2